-The Dealers have, in a programme agreement dated 8 April 2022, as amended and restated on 6 September 2022 and on 11 April 2023 (the Programme Agreement), agreed with the Issuer a basis upon which they or any of them may from time to time agree to purchase Covered Bonds.
+The Dealers have, in an amended and restated programme agreement dated 3 May 2024 (the Programme Agreement), agreed with the Issuer a basis upon which they or any of them may from time to time agree to purchase Covered Bonds.
 Any such agreement will extend to those matters stated under "Form of the Covered Bonds" and "Terms and Conditions of the Covered Bonds".
 In the Programme Agreement, the Issuer has agreed to reimburse the Dealers for certain of their expenses in connection with the update of the Programme and the issue of Covered Bonds under the Programme and to indemnify the Dealers against certain liabilities incurred by them in connection therewith.
+The Dealers are entitled in certain circumstances to be released and discharged from their obligations under the Programme Agreement prior to the closing of the issue of Covered Bonds under the Programme, including in the event that certain conditions precedent are not delivered or met to their satisfaction on the relevant issue date.
+In this situation, the issuance of the relevant Covered Bonds may not be completed.
+Investors will have no rights against the Issuer or Dealers in respect of any expense incurred or loss suffered in these circumstances.